 The distribution of ISCO occupations among the employed population reveals differences between those with and without a migration background but also among those from the first, second and subsequent generations.

 The first generation is significantly less represented than other population groups in intermediate occupations and administrative jobs.
-This group, however, is significantly more represented among directors and chief executives, operators and assemblers, and unskilled workers.
+This group, however, is significantly more represented among operators and assemblers, and unskilled workers.

-Compared with people with another migration status, those from the second or subsequent generations are over-represented in administrative jobs.
-With regard to services and sales workers, the rates are similar for both first and second-generation migrants and higher than in the population with no migration background.
+Compared with people with another migration status, those from the second or subsequent generations are over-represented in intermediate occupations and administrative jobs.
+With regard to trade workers and labourers, the rates are similar for both first and second-generation migrants and higher than in the population with no migration background.

-The population without a migration background shows significantly higher rates than other migration statuses in two occupational groups: agricultural workers, among whom this population is represented four times more than the population with a migration background and intellectual and scientific professions, for which the relative difference between migration statuses is smaller.
+The population without a migration background shows significantly higher rates than other migration statuses in agricultural workers, among whom this population is represented four times more than the population with a migration background.

 The distribution of occupations among the population by nationality adds further elements for analysis.
 Swiss nationals are more represented than other nationality groups in intermediate occupations, administrative work and among agricultural workers.

-Citizens of other European countries on the other hand have particularly low rates among directors and chief executives and in intellectual and scientific occupations.
+Citizens of other European countries have particularly low rates among intellectual and scientific occupations.
 They dominate, however, among trade workers and labourers and among operators and assemblers.

-The group citizens of other countries of the world are overrepresented among the services and sales workers.
+The group of citizens of other countries of the world dominates among service and sales workers.